 Young Composers Project students at Oregon Symphony Orchestra Celebration Concert recognizing YCP’s contribution to exceptional Portland music education.

-About Young Composers Project (YCP)
+About the Young Composers Project (YCP)

 Photo by Kateshia Pendergrass